Hospitality is presence.

 “Late checkout approved for 510 until 3pm.
 Bill the lounge to the room.”

-Checkout extended to 15:00
+Checkout extended to 15:00 · folio flagged

-Room 510 · push turnover to 15:30
+Room 510 · turnover pushed to 15:30

-Lounge tab routed to folio
+Lounge tab routed to in-house folio

 One utterance · three writes · 1.8 seconds.